 You will also see folks referencing overlanding with amazing vehicles decked out with every imaginable accessory, with plans for more essential gear additions coming, and they may not go 19k miles.
 They might just go 190 miles on a weekend trip, and that’s totally cool.
 Yes, we are far more interested in the two year trip, opposed to the two day trip.
 It’s about what gets you out beyond your couch, beyond your flat screen TV, it’s travel.
 It’s experiences and exploring a world that hopefully pushes your comfort zone.
 As my dad would always say “to each their own”.

 Overlanding and being an Overlander is not one said thing.
-It is not one vehicle or bike, one wheel, two wheel, motorized or not motorized.
+It's not one vehicle or bike, one wheel, two wheel, motorized or not motorized.
 It’s exploration of the land, by the land.
 There’s no need to get landlocked either, take a kayak, explore the waterways.
 Take your hiking boots and explore the wildest parts of the wilderness not accessible by a mechanical means.
-Do us a favor and acquire the appropriate skills to go do these things safely and wisely, but get your hind-quarts out of your house and live!
+Do yourself a favor and acquire the appropriate skills to go do these things safely and wisely, but get your hind-quarts out of your house and live!

 Do some good along your way!
-Depending on time, resource and skill available to you, pass-on positivity, helping and leaving behind you a better tomorrow for someone else or something else.
+Depending on time, resource and skill available to you, pass-on positivity, helping and leaving behind a better tomorrow for someone else or something else.
 Leave behind something much more valuable than the dust stirred up under the tires of your overlanding vehicle.
-If you’re able to travel, you already have life better than many people you will pass.
-Don’t try and “fix their life” with things or trinkets.
-Find ways to help and give back that fit within their culture and way of life.
+If you’re able to travel, you already have life better than most.
+Don’t try and “fix their life”.
+Find ways to help and give back that fit within their culture and their way of life.